sanity-io/litter/README.md

 squirt.Config.HomePackage = "mypackage" // sets a "home" pacage.
 The package name will be stripped from all its types
 ```
 ## `squirt.Options`
-Allows you to configure a local version of squirt to allow for proper compartmentalization of state at the
-expense of some comfort:
+Allows you to configure a local configuration of squirt to allow for proper compartmentalization of state at the expense of some comfort:

 ``` go
   sq := squirt.Options {